Get your FREE ticket to the International TEFL day online conference! Get your FREE ticket to International TEFL day! Register here →

 Government programmes

-There are a number of government programmes which place you in a public school.
-These placements differ from working in the private sector in a number of respects.
-First of all, your working hours are fewer.
-You are paid slightly lower than in a private school but you are given a lot of paid vacation.
+First of all, your teaching hours are fewer, but your working hours may be longer.
+You are paid slightly less than in a private school but you are given a lot of paid vacation.
 You co-teach with a local teacher, and will most likely be the only foreign teacher in the school.

 There are a few government programmes you can apply to: